projetmbc-tools/for-dev/src2prod/readme/readme-splitted.md

 ~~~

-The special file `about.yaml` is used to specify the order in which the different `MD` files are merged.
+The special file `about.yaml` is used here to specify the order in which the different `MD` files are merged.
 Its contents were as follows.

 ~~~yaml
 toc: